-Goal 4: Improve emergency response capabilities, including hurricanes.
+Goal 3: Improve emergency response capabilities, including hurricanes.

-Objective: Conduct structural modifications where feasible.
+Objective: Conduct structural modifications to catteries where feasible.

-Implement mitigation strategies identified by structural study by early 2014 (currently in progress.)
+1. Implement additional mitigation strategies identified by structural study by mid-2016 (initial phase completed FY 2014.)

 Division/Branch: Plant Industry Division

 Purpose: To protect Hawaii's agricultural industries, environment, and general public by preventing the introduction and establishment of harmful insects, diseases, illegal non-domestic animals, and other pests; to conduct effective plant pest control activities; to enhance agricultural productivity and agribusiness development by facilitating export shipments of agricultural and horticultural materials and products; to ensure the effective, efficient, and safe use of pesticides and to minimize their possible adverse effects to humans and the environment while considering the benefits of their use.